Zunautica/tztemplate/README.md

 Three things are
 * The .teadaze directory to exist in $HOME
-* Environment variable $TZPATH to point to where teadaze is located
+* Environment variable $TZPATH to point to where teadaze is located ** TZPATH=/path/to/teadaze just before calling the script to set it on the command line
 * Any template files to exist in $HOME/.teadaze

 #### Usage